-So why is it so weird in Australia?
-Well, you've got the good old 'G'day', which is easy and a good way of hiding your nationality under a generic phrase.
+So why am I finding it so hard to grasp the basics of Australian greetings?
+Well, you've got the good old 'G'day', which is nice and easy and a good way of hiding your nationality under a generic phrase.
 But just as common – no, more common – is 'How are ya?' phrased as if the person really wants to know.
 It's not 'Howyadoin'', which is generally regarded as rhetorical: no, the way people say it implies you must answer.
 But how?

 'How are you?'
 'I'm very well thank you, how are you' – OK, it's obvious you're a Pom, and it's good for parties, but in the street?
 You're ten yards past the other person by the time you've said it, and you've left him or her with a question, which is not fair unless you're on the pull.